Different Methods of Performance Appraisal

 Answer: Depends which way your performance appraisal process is heading.

-Here’s a quick rundown on the differences between these six methods of performance appraisal.
+Here’s a quick rundown on 6 methods of performance appraisal.

 This is the most basic form of appraisal.
 The appraiser/manager gives their evaluation of the employee.
 There is no self-evaluation.
 It’s one way and top down.

 A 180 degree appraisal process involves the appraisee completing a self-evaluation form.
 The employee rates him/herself and gives feedback on their own performance.
 The self-appraisal is discussed and agreed with the appraiser during an appraisal review meeting.
 Once the information is agreed by both the appraiser and appraisee the appraisal is signed off.

 The 270 Degree appraisal adds one more dimension and involves 3 groups of people: The appraiser/manager, the appraisee (self-appraisal) plus feedback gathered from peers or subordinates.

 A 360 degree appraisal involves 4 groups of people.
 The appraiser/manager, the appraisee (self-appraisal) plus feedback gathered from peers and subordinates or customers/clients.